Meet The Directors

 Now retired, she is a founding member of The True Green Alliance, and is one of its five directors.
 She is P.A. to the TGA’s CEO.
 Her academic qualifications include: B.Ed (UP), M.Mus (Music Education) (UP) (Cum Laude), Higher Education Diploma, Diploma in Tertiary Education, Four Licentiates of Music (Unisa and Royal Schools of Music).
 She is fluent in Afrikaans and English and has a working knowledge of German and French.

-Born in Pretoria, lived in the Transkei on a trading station Nkumandeni, for 7 years and now spending her time commuting and working between Pretoria and Dana Point in California.
+Born in Pretoria, lived in the Transkei on a trading station Nkumandeni, for 7 years and now spending her time working in Pretoria.
 She studied commercial art in the late sixties at the old Technicon in Pretoria and later developed a passion for designing corporate images and marketing related materials.
 Her passion and interests during 2009 morphed into developing websites and presenting Ohoty social media marketing workshops.
 Since 2013 she has been managing several companies’ social media marketing.
 Annie also devoted 12 years of her life to politics.
 She held several leadership positions in the ACDP on National, Provincial and local levels and also served for 6 years as an ACDP proportional councillor in the Tshwane Metro.

 John Carter Rance, now creeping towards his three-score-and-ten years, was born in East London; raised in Alice and Stutterheim; educated at St Andrews College and Rhodes University in Grahamstown; and spent his life running the family saw milling, forestry and farming operations – together with his brother and sister.
 He has served as chairman of the National Sawmilling Association and retired from the timber business in 2013.
 He now operates a crop growing enterprise with community growers.
 He also owns an agro-processing factory and controls the family game farming operations in the Kei and Fish river valleys in the Eastern Cape.
 He has travelled the world widely on business; and extensively in Africa for fishing and hunting, and business research.
 He has passionately pursued marine and terrestrial conservation interests for the past 30 years.
 John is a firm believer that if one is to partake in any kind of consumptive living resource business or pastime – such as fishing and hunting – it must be done sustainably by ensuring that nature (or man) can replace that which has been consumed.
 He has been a disciple of Ron Thomson’s wildlife management teachings for many years.
 John was appointed a director of the TGA in January, and he holds the position of TGA’s President.